2016-10-24

 If your normal password were "aK9doggly.barks"

-use "aK9doggly.barks-hm" for your hot mail account.
+use "aK9doggly.barks-hm" for your Hot Mail account.

-use "aK9doggly.barks-go" for your google account
+use "aK9doggly.barks-go" for your GOogle account

-use "aK9doggly.barks-ba" for your ba-banking account, wf WellsFargo
+use "aK9doggly.barks-wf" for WellsFargo

 or

-"uK9doggly.barksb" where "u-b is "us Bank"
+where "u-b is "us Bank"

-Devise your own scheme, then use it everywhere; make it predictable for you.
+* Devise your own scheme, then use it everywhere; make it predictable for you.

-If one password were compromised, say through a vendor breach, the hacker's automated programs would attempt that same password on every other website they can think of, and it would fail because each of your passwords are different.
-A human might see through this, but humans don't look at these things -- they are automated -- and the programs won't know the scheme.
+If one company's password were compromised, say through a vendor breach, the hacker's automated programs would attempt that same password on every other website they can think of, and it would fail because each of your passwords are different!

-6. When available, use 2-step authentication.
-Especially on the important accounts.
+Especially on the important accounts (bank accounts, Amazon).
 Make sure your phone is password-protected.
 See below.

 Dumb sites

-For dumb sites, where you could care-less if it were hacked, such as registration sites, forums, etc, use a simpler password and by all means use the same password in all unimportant sites.
+For dumb sites, where you could care-less if it were hacked, such as registration sites, forums, etc, use a simpler password, and by all means use the same password in all unimportant sites.
 I call this an expendable or junk password.
 Do not bother using a password scheme.

-For example: DumKats.2aa
+For example: dumKats.2aa

-Two-Factor Authentication
+Two-Factor / Multi-Factor Authentication

 An even better way to protect a leaked password is to add another layer of security.